hamzaharoon1314/PPSC-Website-Bot/README.md

 # PPSC Website Bot

-A collection of userscripts designed to automate and assist with filling forms and navigating the PPSC (Punjab Public Service Commission) website.
+A collection of scripts designed to automate and assist with filling Application forms and navigating the PPSC (Punjab Public Service Commission) website.

 ---